-[The mobile market is evolving, as increasing smartphone penetration is quickly shifting the balance of power between the major players.
-Marketing Manager, Matos, examines the latest figures from the mobile market and determines the winners and losers of the platform and handset race for 2011.
-Also presenting our latest 100 Million Club report – in infographic format!]
+The mobile market is evolving, as increasing smartphone penetration is quickly shifting the balance of power between the major players.
+Marketing Manager, Matos, examines the latest smartphone facts and figures and announces the winners and losers of the platform and handset race for 2011.
+Also presenting our latest 100 Million Club report – in infographic format!

 Quick facts on the rise of Android

 Android is the undisputed king of smartphone platforms, at least in terms of shipments.
 While this was true even at the end of 2010, Android grew even further in 2011, grabbing a highly impressive 49% share in the smartphone market – this can easily be translated as follows: 1 in 2 smartphones sold in 2011 was an Android device.